Statistical inference on representational geometries: Materials and Methods

-The T-test has some advantages over the percentile bootstrap \citep{efron1994}: First, reliable estimates for the tails of the bootstrap distribution require many bootstrap samples.
-Especially, when smaller $\alpha$ levels are requested or corrections for multiple comparisons are used this can become computationally expensive or unreliable.
-Second, for small sample sizes the bootstrap distribution does not take the uncertainty about the variance of the distribution into account.
-This is a similar error as taking the standard normal instead of a T-distribution to define confidence intervals.
+The $t$-test has some advantages over the percentile bootstrap \citep{efron1994}: First, precise $p$ value estimates require many bootstrap samples.
+Especially, when smaller $\alpha$ levels or corrections for multiple comparisons are used, the percentile bootstrap can become computationally expensive and/or unreliable.
+Second, for small sample sizes, the bootstrap distribution does not take the uncertainty about the variance of the distribution into account.
+This is a similar error as taking the standard normal instead of a $t$-distribution to define confidence intervals.
 Third, the bootstrap distributions are discrete, which is a bad approximation in the tails of the distribution.
 For example, a sample of 5 RDMs which are all positively related to the model is declared significantly related to the model at any $\alpha$ level, because all bootstrapped average evaluations are at least as high as the lowest individual evaluation.
-Fourth, for the 2D bootstrap and the bootstrap-crossvalidation we can give corrections for the variance, but lack techniques to generate adequate bootstrap samples directly.
+Fourth, for the 2-factor bootstrap and the bootstrap-wrapped crossvalidation, we can give corrections for the variance, but lack techniques to generate bootstrap samples directly.

-We should also note that we expect the T-distribution to be a good approximation for our case: We expect fairly symmetric distributions for the differences between models and average them across subjects, which should lead to a quick convergence towards a normal distribution for the model performances and their differences.
+We should also note that we expect the $t$-distribution to be a good approximation for our case: We expect fairly symmetric distributions for the differences between models and average them across subjects, which should lead to a quick convergence towards a normal distribution for the model performances and their differences.

+In particular, the model performances we base our tests on are not necessarily positive, allowing us to use the same techniques for the test against 0.
+This is different from tests that handle the original dissimilarities, where the true distances can only be positive.